Expert review Apple iPad Mini 5

 - I can easily connect the Apple Pencil to the iPad Mini 5 by plugging it into the Lightning port.

-- The Apple Pencil (1st generation) isn't included with the Apple iPad Mini 5 by default, so I have to purchase it separately.
+- The Apple Pencil (1st generation) isn't included with the Apple iPad Mini 5 by default, so I had to purchase it separately.